 Challenges to the use of authority-recommended learning resources must be made in writing to the principal and copied to the school administrator, identifying the learning resource and stating the reason why the resource(s) may not be suitable.
 Challenges will only be accepted from individuals in the school community whose children are directly engaged with the learning resource(s), or educators who use the resource(s).

 Within 14 days of written receipt of a learning resource challenge, the principal will convene a meeting of a committee, consisting of themselves and the practicing Learning Mentor (school administrator optional).

 Based on the committee’s recommendation, the authority may dismiss the challenge, raise the awareness of the implications of using the resource with the teaching staff, communicate with the publisher and/or withdraw the recommended resource from further use in the school.

 The individual issuing the challenge will be notified of the committee’s decision in writing within 14 days of the decision.
-If this decision is unsatisfactory for the individual they may appeal using our DL Parent Appeals Procedure (see below).
+If this decision is unsatisfactory for the individual they may appeal using our Parent Appeals Procedure (see below).

 Sources of Learning Resources